Djibouti national football team: Djibouti (1977–present)

 After gaining independence in 1977, the team played under the name Djibouti for the first time against Ethiopia in an away match on 27 March 1983 and lost 8–1.
 The two played again two days later with Ethiopia again victorious, by 4–2.
 After a third friendly against Ethiopia, a 2–0 home defeat on 23 March 1984, Djibouti entered a tournament in Ethiopia against the host and Zimbabwe.
 They lost 2–0 to Ethiopia on 3 June and then 3–1 to Zimbabwe on 7 June.

 Djibouti's first appearance at the CECAFA Cup, a local competition for nations in East and Central Africa, was in Kenya in 1994.
 These were its first matches since defeating South Yemen in 1988.
 The Djibouti squad lost 4–1 to the hosts on 28 November, 2–1 to Somalia on 1 December, and 3–0 to Tanzania on 3 December.
 Djibouti did not advance to the next round.

 After the 1994 CECAFA Cup, Djibouti did not play a match until the qualification campaign for the 1998 African Cup of Nations in Burkina Faso.
 They were drawn in a two-legged qualifier against Kenya, and lost the first leg 3–0 away on 31 July 1998.
 The second leg at home was lost 9–1 on 15 August and Kenya went through 12–1 on aggregate.

 In 1998, Djibouti became a member of the Union of Arab Football Associations (UAFA).
-The football squad has since participated in the Pan Arab Games, a regional multi-sport event held between nations from the Arab World.
+The football squad has since participated in the Arab Games, a regional multi-sport event held between nations from the Arab World.